cmrivers/epipy/mers.md

 ![Distribution of reproduction numbers](https://github.com/cmrivers/epipy/blob/master/figs/mers_r0_hist.png?raw=True)

 Looks like most cases produce no secondary cases, but there are a few outliers that produced 4 and 5 secondary cases.

-I heard men might be more at risk for getting severe disease than women.
+I have heard men might be more at risk for getting severe disease than women.
 Could it be so?
 To find out, we'll need to collapse the values in the Health Status column to Severe and Less Severe.
-Then we'll create a 2x2 table to analyze.
+Then we'll create a [2x2 table](http://cmrivers.github.io/epipy/analyses/2014/02/02/basic-epidemiology/) to analyze.

     mers_df['condensed_health'] = mers_df['Health status'].replace(['Alive', 'Asymptomatic', 'Mild', 'Recovered', 'Reocvered', np.nan], 'Less severe')
     mers_df['condensed_health'] = mers_df['condensed_health'].replace(['Dead', 'Critical'], 'Severe')